What’s a website audit?

 My website audits start from £450.

-The total price will depend on how large your site is and how many pages will need to be included.
+The total price will depend on how large your site is and how many pages I need to look at.

 How does the audit work?